mfernl/Transcript_whisper/README.md

 # Real-time and Batch Speech Transcription API
+Bachelor's Thesis (BSc in Computer Engineering, Universidad de León).
 This project consists of a REST API combined with [WhisperAI](https://github.com/openai/whisper) for GPU-accelerated (**NVIDIA**) audio transcription.
 Running on **Linux** OS, this project is capable of receiving .wav format audio and returning transcriptions.

 ## Overview